wpmartin/dremio-agentic-ai-workshop/README.md

 Now navigate to the home page of the Dremio UI (the home icon on the left sidebar, above the dataset explorer) to find the AI Agent interface.

-Open [ai_agent_prompts.md](https://github.com/wpmartin/dremio-agentic-ai-workshop/blob/main/ai_agent_prompts.md) and use these prompts to explore the datasets.
+Open [ai_agent_prompts.md](https://github.com/wpmartin/dremio-agentic-ai-workshop/blob/main/ai_agent_prompts.md) and use these prompts to explore the data.